What is Google Smart Lock, and How Does it Work?

 What is Google Smart Lock?

 Google Smart Lock offers many intuitive features that make accessing and using your devices smoother.
-These features include:
+These features include on-body detection, trusted device access, and recognition of trusted locations.

 There are older features that can now only be found on dated Android devices that are part of Smart Lock, such as face and voice recognition.